 Our International Student Welcome Programme is a week-long introduction to GCU packed full of social and informative activities.
 Meet friends, attend free events, learn about Glasgow, register with a GP and open a UK bank account plus much more.
-This year's International Welcome programme will take place from Thursday 13th September - Sunday 23rd September 2018.
+This year's International Welcome programme will take place from Friday18th January - Wednesday 30th of January 2019.

 International Students should contact the Visa Immigration and Advice for advice as a late arrival and must also contact Admissions to agree their arrival date and for Admissions to inform the Home Office.

 Deadline for courses due to start teaching on

 If your course starts at another time, then you must complete registration by 2 weeks after the start of teaching.